sdiehl28/baseball-analytics/README.md

 For more information about the Lahman and Retrosheet data sets and how they were wrangled, see: [MLB Data Overview](https://github.com/sdiehl28/baseball-analytics/blob/master/MLB_Data_Overview.md)

-For even more information, such as the Lahman and Retrosheet data licenses and the Retrosheet parsers, see: [MLB Data Details](https://github.com/sdiehl28/baseball-analytics/blob/master/MLB_Data_Details.md)
+For the data sources and their licenses see: [MLB Data Details](https://github.com/sdiehl28/baseball-analytics/blob/master/MLB_Data_Details.md)